 In this study, the proposed text categorization system is developed in three stages as shown in figure 1.
-These are preprocessing, clustering, classifier training, and testing the text categorization system.
-The preprocessing makes the raw data ready for the experiment.
-In this stage the irrelevant terms are removed from the documents and words of the same context with different forms are converted into the same word.
-The final goal of this stage is to convert the collection of text in to matrix of index terms with their $tf \times idf$ weight values.
+These are In the experimentation, cluster of documents are created preprocessing, clustering, classifier training, and testing for training data set.
+The resulting clustering solution is the text categorization system.
+The preprocessing makes used to train a text classification model.
+The developed the raw data ready for the experiment.
+In this stage the model is tested using test data set. irrelevant terms are removed from the documents and comes up with categories of Afaan Oromo news text words of the same context with different forms are documents. converted into the same word.
+The final goal of this stage is to convert the collection of text in to matrix of index terms with their tf×idf weight values.